 Tata Logo

 The main mark was designed by the UK agency Wolff Olins.
-It shares its structure with the old logo of the Indica passenger car brand, which the Tata Motors division owns.
+It shares its structure with the old logo of the Indica passenger car brand, owned by the Tata Motors division.
 The original version contained the usual “T” in a ring.
-After the rebranding, the symbol acquired the author’s stylization: “T” began to look like two white lines bent at an acute angle and aligned inside a blue oval.
-At the bottom is the word “TATA,” written in an individual font.
+After the rebranding, the symbol adopted the author’s stylization: “T” became two white lines bent at an acute angle, aligned within a blue oval.
+At the bottom is the word “TATA,” in a unique font.

 The T-shaped symbol can be interpreted in different ways.
-According to one version, it denotes an unbending tree firmly held by its roots to the ground.
+According to one version, it denotes an unbending tree firmly rooted to the ground.
 Moreover, the shape of the umbrella suggests that you can hide under its crown, having found the necessary protection.
 Others see “T” as two streams of a fountain and consider it a source of valuable knowledge.
 It is also believed that lines with rounded corners represent adaptability, flexibility, and smoothness.
-It is a universal emblem, as it is used for cars and other Tata Group products – from chemicals to mineral water.
+It is a universal emblem, as it is used for cars and other Tata Group products, from chemicals to mineral water.

 Font and Colors